occivink/mpv-image-viewer/README.md

 # Configuration

 There are several options for making an mvi configuration.
-* You can create an entirely separate `~/.config/mvi/` directory and use the alias `alias mvi='mpv --config-dir=$HOME/.config/mvi'`
+* Use the normal mpv config, and apply changes at runtime.
+You will need `detect-image.lua` and use [input sections](https://mpv.io/manual/master/#input-sections) and [profiles](https://mpv.io/manual/master/#profiles) to make this work.
-* Or keep a separate profile in your mpv config and alias it like that `alias mvi=mpv --profile=image'`.
+* Or create an entirely separate `~/.config/mvi/` directory and use the alias `alias mvi='mpv --config-dir=$HOME/.config/mvi'`

-The first option can be cleaner, at the cost of some duplication.
+The first option is more complex, the second results in essentially two separate programs.

 The examples `mpv.conf` and `input.conf` in this repository are commented to highlight (un)desirable settings.

 # Scripts

-## image-viewer.lua
+## image-positioning.lua

-The `scripts/image-viewer.lua` script offers several commands that are common in image viewers:
+Adds several high-level commands to zoom and pan:

 `drag-to-pan`: pan the image with the cursor, while keeping the same part of the image under the cursor
 `pan-follows-cursor`: pan the image in the direction of the cursor